Finding and arranging

 The initiative for finding an internship lies with the student.
-Vacancies are published on the website of the Leiden University Career Zone (mostly in Dutch), but there are also other ways to find an internship, for example through internship mediators such as Integrand or AIESEC (abroad).
+Vacancies are published on the internship platform of Leiden's Faculty of Governance and Global Affairs TRAIL and in the Leiden University Job Portal (mostly in Dutch).
+Career Service FGGA also shares vacancies via Facebook and LinkedIn.
 You can also send an open application to interesting organisations

 Combining an internship with the thesis

 Students who wish to combine their internship with writing their master’s thesis, need to discuss this with the thesis supervisor before starting the internship.

 Information for organisations who offer vacancies for (master’s) students

 International interns in the Netherlands receiving at least the Dutch minimum wage that applies to their specific situation, are considered to be insured under the Dutch Health Insurance Act.
 This means they are legally required to take out Dutch basic health insurance.
 If the internship pay is less than this minimum wage, the interns are not allowed to take out a Dutch basic health insurance.

 If the latter is the case, they can stay insured with the health insurer in their home country or take out a private international health insurance.
 Students from the EU/EEA may be eligible to receive a European Health Insurance Card (EHIC) which covers their necessary medical costs during their stay.
 They are advised to check this with the health insurer in their home country before departure.

 If you have received a letter from the CAK regarding your insurance obligation it is important to contact the Sociale Verzekeringsbank (SVB) for an assessment of your insurance position under the Wlz scheme.
 You need to take action within three months or you will receive a fine of approximately €400.
 Even if you incorrectly received the letter from the CAK.

 For general questions about health care insurance, please contact the Zorgverzekeringslijn.